Exemption Information and Forms

 To receive a STAR credit check, the new STAR applicants must register with the New York State Department of Taxation and Finance.

 Call: 1-518-457-2036 (Weekdays from 8:30 a.m. – 4:30 p.m.)

-The total income of the owners and the owners’ spouses who primarily reside at the property must not exceed $500,000.
+The total income limit for the exemption, owners and the owners’ spouse who primarily reside at the property must not exceed $250,000.
+The total income limit for the Credit Check, owners and the owners’ spouse who primarily reside at the property must not exceed $500,000.

 See above: HOW TO REGISTER FOR THE NEW STAR CREDIT